 Like any text, the scriptures require interpretation and as such, we will never exhaust the meanings of the texts.
 The narratives are overladen with metaphors rich in meaning – ideas concerning humanity, freedom, goodness, and the importance of love, justice, and kindness.
 The actual historical circumstance of these metaphors is often clouded.

-The Bible contains revolutionary ideas (for their times) – such as the dignity and equality of all humanity and an early sense of the equality of men and women.
+The Bible contains revolutionary ideas (for their times) – such as the dignity and equality of all humanity and an early sense of the rough equality of men and women.
 It dictates love of strangers and calls for the care of the poor and the outcast.
 These aspects of the text’s vision remains relevant for any people who wish to be considered humane.

 Yet in a strict sense, the Bible is not necessary for understanding and living a good life – much of moral understanding is achievable through reason.
 Yet the priorities and development of moral understanding within the texts are enlightening and point us toward a way of living – a vision that calls us beyond the normal understanding of morality and what constitutes a good life.